 Every brower has its own way to delete these files, you may open its options setting and delete these files.

-Paging file is an area on your hard disk where Windows uses it as if it were a RAM.
-Usually, this paging file is located in your C drive and can take up to 1 or more GB.
-It is ideal to place this file in the C drive instead of other drives because it is faster to access it from C. Having said that, this is not a recommended step but it works.
+Paging file is an area on your hard disk where Windows uses it as a RAM.
+Generally speaking, this paging file is located in your C drive and can take up to 1 or more GB.
+It is ideal to place this file in the C drive instead of other drives because it is faster to access it from C. This is not a recommended step but it works.

 To open this setting, right-click My Computer > Properties > Advanced > Settings under Performance > Advanced > Change.